-For design purposes, it was assumed that the base of the raft foundation would be located at an approximate geodetic elevation of 60.5 to 61.5 m and would be provided with two level of underground parking.
-If the raft is anticipated to be founded higher than an elevation of 61.0 m, Paterson must be notified to review the applicability of the following bearing resistance values.
+For design purposes, it was assumed that the base of the raft foundation would be located at an approximate geodetic elevation of 62.125 m and would be provided with two levels of underground parking.
 The amount of settlement of the raft slab will be dependent on the sustained raft contact pressure.
 The loading conditions for the contact pressure are based on sustained loads, that are generally taken to be 100% Dead Load and 50% Live Load.

-For the raft slab foundation, a bearing resistance value at SLS (contact pressure) of 200 kPa will be considered acceptable for a raft supported on the undisturbed, stiff silty clay.
-The factored bearing resistance (contact pressure) at ULS can be taken as 300 kPa.
-For this case, the modulus of subgrade reaction was calculated to be 7.4 MPa/m for a contact pressure of 300 kPa.
+For the raft slab foundation, a bearing resistance value at SLS (contact pressure) of 165 kPa will be considered acceptable for a raft supported on the undisturbed, stiff silty clay.
+The factored bearing resistance (contact pressure) at ULS can be taken as 250 kPa.
+For this case, the modulus of subgrade reaction was calculated to be 6.6 MPa/m for a contact pressure of 165 kPa.